Sample questions relating to Hanley Economic Building Society transfer of equity

 Transfer of Equity Conveyancing for Leasehold properties

-If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such conditions are not strictly observed you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-Your property may be repossessed if you do not keep up repayments on your mortgage with Hanley Economic Building Society.
+If you do not keep up the payments on your mortgage with Hanley Economic Building Society your property may be repossessed.

 Preparing the Transfer of Equity with a Hanley Economic Building Society Mortgage